erikedin/Behavior.jl/docs/TUTORIAL.md

 We store the returned cup in the context, under the key `:cup`.

 Note that each step ought to perform a single well-defined action.
-For instance, this step does not make any assumption above _what_ the return cup actually is.
+For instance, this step does not make any assumption above _what_ the returned cup actually is.
 In some cases it will be a `Cup` struct, and in some cases it will be a `Nothing`.
 This step does not care about that, but leaves that to later steps.